matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is an advanced ES feature that dynamically loads an ES module over a network, returning a promise that resolves to the ES module object.
-Most browsers do not support this natively, so it is polyfilled by webpack.
+Older browsers do not support this natively, so it is polyfilled by webpack.

 When webpack processes a file to create a bundle, it will notice these `import()` calls and handle them.
 First, it creates a separate bundle (called a **chunk**) for the ES module that is imported.
 This is outputted as a file like,